animaomnium/animaomnium.github.io/content/keep-stuff-linkable.md

 date = 2023-04-17
 +++

-*2023-04-18 • Revised for clarity and style based on [feedback][0] from HN.*
+*2023-04-18 • Revised for clarity and style, with better link queries, based on [feedback][0] from HN.
+Thank you!*

 You've spent hours reading, and a seed of an idea has germinated in your mind.
-You fire up your [favorite text editor][3], plant it down, and spend a couple hours letting the idea grow out.
+You fire up your [favorite text editor][1], plant it down, and spend a couple hours letting the idea grow out.
 You've finished!
 You are about to publish your freshly-grown post on the web when you get *that sinking feeling* in your gut: something's missing…

 You scan over the post.
 Is anything wrong?
 Nope: argument is solid, formatting is A-Ok.
 But wait… what's that?

 Where are all the links?

-No [links][1], no [game][2].
+No [links][2], no [game][3].
 (It is the *web* you are publishing to, after all.)
-Sighing, you stumble around with [Google][6] for a bit before giving up.
+Sighing, you stumble around with [Google][4] for a bit before giving up.
 Maybe some other time.
 If only there were a better way…

 ## Finding links sucks

-It's probably a lack of [discipline][4], but keeping track of the references principally responsible for each little bit of text I write is *hard*.
+It's probably a lack of [discipline][5], but keeping track of the references principally responsible for each little bit of text I write is *hard*.
 I have so many linkless posts waiting to be published: I could go ahead and publish them as-is, but by doing so I feel as though I'd be treating you, dear reader, unjustly.

 It's not that I don't know what I want to link to.
 Most of the posts I write are responses to things I've read.
 I know what I want to link to, but I don't want to lose flow to hunt down a link while writing.
 I could go back at the end and insert links retrospectively, but it takes more time than I'd like to hop between browser, editor, and what I was thinking about at that point.
 It would be nice if I could mark links as I write, while still being able to refine each link in-editor as I edit and revise later.

 I wish there was a faster way to link the posts I write.
-I want to [write about things that are happening *now*][7].
+I want to [write about things that are happening *now*][6].
 If I wait a week to hunt down references, things will have already moved on.
-Writing consistently requires rhythm, and nothing interrupts a consistent rhythm more effectively than haphazardly tumbling down [internet rabbit-holes][9] while in search of the perfect link.
+Writing consistently requires rhythm, and nothing interrupts a consistent rhythm more effectively than haphazardly tumbling down [internet rabbit-holes][7] while in search of the perfect link.

 In a perfect world, I imagine a little robot reading everything alongside me.
 He records the references and key ideas of each piece.
 After I write a post, he'd comb through my post sentence by sentence, linking every important phrase to its source.
-Now, I haven't quite done this, but this morning I prototyped a quick-and-dirty [first-order approximation][10], which should hopefully let me link stuff with greater ease.
+Now, I haven't quite done this, but this morning I prototyped a quick-and-dirty [first-order approximation][8], which should hopefully let me link stuff with greater ease.

 ## Prototyping Linkoln

 *Linkoln*, no pun intended, is the name of my robotic companion.
-It's a short hacky [Python][11] script I wrote this morning, which I tested against finding links for this post.
+It's a short hacky [Python][9] script I wrote this morning, which I tested against finding links for this post.
 It's far from perfect, but it fills the need I had and has validated building a fuller prototype.

-Linkoln parses [wikilinks][12] out of a [markdown][13] document, and searches the [world wide web][14] to find a [hyperlink][15] for each one.
+Linkoln parses [wikilinks][10] out of a [markdown][11] document, and searches the [world wide web][12] to find a [hyperlink][13] for each one.
 To limit the scope of this prototype, Linkoln just uses a full-web search engine.
 In the future, I plan to run it against my browser history, a database of articles I have saved, blogs I trust, and so on, only resorting to the public web as a last resort.

 Here's what Linkoln does, on a more concrete level.
 Given a Markdown post with wikilinks: